-Moneyfarm is a pleasant, appealing little service which focuses on the importance of saving for the future.
+Moneyfarm is a great service which focuses on the importance of investing for the future.
 Their three-step program simply allows you to fill in your investor goals and they will match you up with the right portfolio.
 You’ll then be able to start funding your investments on the go.
 It really is as easy as that!

 You get complete access to your investments 24/7, but is that enough?
 Some investors may want to take more absolute control over what they can and can’t invest in, in which case, Bestinvest, detailed below, is probably a better fit.
-You’ll also need to have £500 minimum to start with.
+You’ll also need to have £1,500 minimum to start with.
 For more details take a look at our Nutmeg vs Moneyfarm comparison.

 These are just a few of a number of great platforms available online for you to start investing through.
 There are plenty more out there, but do make sure to read up on what other investors have had to say and pick the platform most suited to your investment plans and experience level.

 You shouldn’t ever be dissuaded from investing if you have little money to spare.
 We all have to start somewhere!
 Focus on clearing any debts you may have as much as you can, before thinking about saving, even if piecemeal and sporadically, for the months and years still to come.